 To travel is to put ourselves in a vulnerable position in order to observe places and customs which are not ours.
-To venture into exotic terrain is to also find ourselves in a place where we become the target of several potential scammers.
-Here are the most common travel scams.
+To venture into exotic terrain is also to find ourselves in a place where we become the target of several potential scammers.
+Here are the most common, top-10 travel scams.

 Some bus drivers can leave the cargo door open for their “friends”, who come to take your valuables.
 (Seen in Vietnam.)

-When exiting the bus, the driver takes all the luggage and stacks near the vehicle; thieves rush on your bags and leave with it.
+When exiting the bus, the driver takes all the luggage and stacks it near the vehicle; thieves rush on your bags and leave with them.
 (Seen in the Czech Republic.)

 Security at the airport is not always the same from one city to another.
 Some small airports let people in between the baggage carousels and the arrivals lounge.
-If you have not got to the carousel when your stuff arrives from the plane, a thief could take your bag.
+If your luggage gets to the carousel before you, thieves could leave with it.
 (Seen in India.)

 Golden Rule when traveling: if someone insists on putting something in your hand, refuse, even if the person says it’s a gift.
 This is another one of the travel scams common around the world.
 Either they will ask you for money, or it is a distraction for a pickpocket behind you!
 (Seen in Italy, France, Spain, Jamaica.)

 Sometimes some people simply approach you to chat.
-They want to improve their English, they say however they maybe using this as bait to pull another common travel scam on you.
-Although some may be honest, others will tell you a horribly sad story and then beg you to help them financially.
+They say they want to improve their English.
+They might be using this as bait to pull another common travel scam on you.
+Although some may be honest, others will tell you a sob story and then beg you to help them financially.
 (Seen in Mexico.)

-Others will use this technique to coax you and make you fall into the trap at other travel scams especially # 7 …
+Others will use this technique to coax you and make you fall into their trap and then pull another scam on you.
+This next one is part of them.

 Here’s another classic scam.
-You arrive at a tourist attraction, a bar, a restaurant, your hotel accommodation, and a person with a friendly look informs you that the thing you’ve come to visit is closed today.
-This same person then offers to go to another place, saying it is a similar location to the one you chose.
+You arrive at a tourist attraction, a bar, a restaurant or your hotel, and a person with a friendly look informs you that the thing you’ve come to visit is closed today.
+This same person then offers to lead you somewhere else, saying it is a similar location to the one you chose.

 This is the beginning of a downward spiral of possible travel scams.
 At best it could be a fake tourist guide, a fake taxi driver, a person paid to bring people in a hotel, a store or a specific restaurant; at worst, that person may attack you with a weapon, steal your things, and, in extreme cases, rape you.
 (Seen in Thailand, Vietnam, Cambodia, India)

-False travel agencies are also very common.
-The best known scam in the world of travel is in Vietnam, where the best-known tourist agency is named Sinh Tourist.
+Fake travel agencies are also very common.
+One of the most famous schemes in the world of travel is in Vietnam, where the best-known tourist agency is named Sinh Tourist.
 Since this agency is so popular, all agencies, in earnest or not, now call themselves Sinh Tourist or claim to sell Sinh Tourist products, and even own buses clad in the colors of Sinh Tourist!

 Some pickpockets work in groups.
-For example, two young women approach you, looking like prostitutes in search of a John, pet you with one hand while they take the items in your pockets; when you notice something’s wrong, their partners have a vehicle waiting; the girls run, hop on the vehicle, and leave with your things.
+For example, two young women approach you, looking like prostitutes in search of a John, pet you with one hand while they take the items out of your pockets (seen in the Czech Republic); when you notice something’s wrong, their partners have a vehicle waiting; the girls run, hop on the vehicle, and leave with your things.
 (Seen in Vietnam.)

 There are dozens of scams.
 Another common example: you quietly walk the streets of a beautiful city and bird droppings – a white, staining liquid – falls on you.
 Immediately, someone comes to your rescue and tries to clean the stain – that he presumably caused himself.
 Meanwhile, two other small hands take what’s in your pockets.
 (Seen in Italy.)